 The JBL 306P MkII breaks all expectations for a monitor at its price point.
 A wonderful combination of intelligent design and practical features.
 But while it is an excellent choice, it also has some drawbacks.

-Setting up a home studio doesn’t have to be an inexpensive affair, and the JBL 306P MkII is an ideal example of an affordable yet capable option for beginners.
+Setting up a home studio doesn’t have to be an inexpensive affair, and the JBL 306P MkII is an ideal example of an affordable yet capable 6 Inch studio monitor.
 Let’s take a closer look.

 There is a distinct duality present with the JBL 306P MkII.
 On the one hand, it offers remarkable sound, especially when factoring in its price point.
 On the other hand, some noticeable issues hold it back from achieving legendary status.

 The frequency response and accuracy are excellent, with an exceptional level of detail and precision that will allow you to make accurate mixing decisions.
 There is a noticeable dip at 1.6 kHz, impacting neutrality, but it is relatively easy to tame with some EQing.
 Once dialed in, you’ll be hard-pressed to find a comparably neutral monitor at this price.

 The bass response is impressive, with a sizeable punch and warmth without sounding shuffled or bloated.
 Sub-bass is an issue, but that is the case for most monitors, so if you work with bass-heavy music, you’ll want to pair this monitor with a suitable subwoofer like the JBL LSR310S.